How to Know If Your Workplace Conditions Are Unsafe

 What Defines an Unsafe Working Environment?

-Unsafe working conditions occur when an employee is unable to perform his or her daily work duties because of hazardous physical conditions.
-These conditions can include exposed wiring, broken tools or equipment, dangerous materials, falling objects, toxic vapors or exposure, slip and fall hazards, and general employer negligence of the surrounding environment.
+Unsafe working conditions occur when an employee is unable to perform his or her daily work duties due to hazardous physical conditions.
+These conditions can include:

 What Steps Can I Take to File a Claim?